dapr/docs/howto/invoke-and-discover-services/README.md

 ...
 ```

-## Invoke a service in code
+## 2. Invoke a service

 Dapr uses a sidecar, decentralized architecture.
-To invoke an applications using Dapr, you can use the `invoke` endpoint on any Dapr instance in your cluster/environment.
+To invoke an application using Dapr, you can use the `invoke` API on any Dapr instance.

 The sidecar programming model encourages each applications to talk to its own instance of Dapr.
 The Dapr instances discover and communicate with one another.